Cyberlorians/Articles/CA-SISM-Conditional Access Summaries, Insights, Security & Monitoring.md

 }
 ```

-## Http API call adjustment.

-1(a).
+1(a). *If applicable, change http calls*.
 Configure your endpoint based off what graph environment you are working with.
 Please adjust the logic app http call per the tenant you are working in.
 Commercial & GCC use the same API call, Gov will need to be adjust.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/autocapgetcond.png)